 There’s just special about gold detailing on a cake—and when painted on a black wedding cake, it pops even more.
-This cake, which was made by utilizing a dark chocolate ganache rather than fondant, is a great choice for an elegant, modern celebration.
+This cake, which was adorned with a mix of white florals is a great choice for an elegant, modern celebration.

 Make It Mini

-This dainty one-layer cake is decorated with rustic white stripes and gold detailing, making it a beautiful, moody option for a fall wedding.
+This dainty one-layer cake is decorated with green vines, making it a beautiful, moody option for a fall wedding.

 Choosing a minimalistic design can certainly go a long way, especially if you’re hoping to display a cake that will truly wow your guests.
 This three-tiered cake utilizes squares to offer sleek, smooth corners, paired with one single stem.